Vince-mel/Capstone-frontend/README.md

 Go to https://github.com/Vince-mel/Capstone-backend.git and download the zip file for the server configuration, read the readme file for knowledges about server usage and configuration

 Contributing
-If you'd like to contribute to the development of the Food2You App, follow these steps:
+If you'd like to contribute follow these steps:

 1- Fork the repository.